punchplatform/starters/README.md

 ## Spark

-In spark directory, you will find starters for implementing your own punchline node and udf.
+In `spark` directory, you will find starters for implementing your own punchline node and udf.
 A starter is provided for `pyspark` and `spark` users.

 ## Storm

-In storm directory, you will find a starter on how to write custom storm nodes in java.
+In `storm` directory, you will find a starter on how to write custom storm nodes in java.

+## Elastalert

+In `elastalert` directory, you will find a starter for writting your `custom rules, alerters, enhancements and rule_loader` with their respectives configurations files in `example_configs` directory.